Joseph-Park-dev/image_scraper_with_URL/ReadMe.txt

 Other languages such as Korean or other... it works but shows quirky behaviours such as not downloading files

-3) Please consider the legal, systemic risk
+3) Please consider the legal, systemic risks
 Be wise, I dare to advise you.
 For any legal problems (copyrights or etc) made by the user of this program, I take no responsibility.